mkos003/mysql-backup/README.md

 - MySQL backup user with mysqldump permission to dump desired databases
 - Encryption key for encrypting and decrypting zipped database files
 - Local and remote directory for storing encrypted files
+- Adjust variables in the `./.env` file to your dependencies
 - Adjust parameters in the `./scripts/crontab.txt` to define script execution timings

 > You should only configure variables in .env file, see .env file for details